amklenk/Professional-Portfolio/README.md

 ## Installation
 The repository, Professional-Portfolio, was created and cloned from GitHub.
 An index.html file was created and was coded to contain the site content.
 A folder, assets, was created to house two folders, css and images.
 The images folder contains the site images (hero, bio picture, project images, and contact icons).
-The css folder contains the style sheet, style.css.
+The css folder contains the style sheet, style.css, which was coded to contain the site's styling details.

 ## Links